lfepp/scheduleduty/README.md

 `--time-zone`: The time zone for the schedule in the format of an option from the [IANA time zone database](https://www.iana.org/time-zones)

+`--num-loops`: The number of times the escalation policy will repeat after reaching the end of escalation

 ## Testing

 1. Create a file `config.json` that includes your command-line arguments for testing: